Wednesday, July 8, 2009

 Garlic

-If you have any questions, please don’t hesitate to call us at 309-467-9228.
-You can also email us at blueschoolhouse@yahoo.com, although during the farm season we can’t guarantee that we’ll be checking the email as often as usual.
+If you have any questions, please don’t hesitate to email us at blueschoolhouse@yahoo.com, although during the farm season we can’t guarantee that we’ll be checking the email as often as usual.
+Our phone service is dead for the next few weeks until the house is moved back onto the new basement!

 Best,